Jean Harlow and the Bear Skin Rug for Vanity Fair

 The hairlight which is on a boom and above Jean Harlow, this is easy to tell by the shadow direction of this light(fresnel) and how it falls onto Harlow in a tight pattern around her indicating it is a mid level tight focus, and above her.

-The next light is a narrow focus photo flood light to the left of the camera at about 90 degrees from the subject, also indicated by the light shining on her left side of her body to camera right.
+The next light is a narrow focus photo flood light to the right of the camera at about 90 degrees from the subject, also indicated by the light shining on her left side of her body to camera right.
 Also see the bears nose for highlights.
 This lamp is low to the ground, pointing slightly up at Harlow.

 The third light, called the Key light is also a flood, but set to wide, and more of a fill light than a key light.
 Take note of the catch lights in Harlows eyes, and the lightness of the shadows on her ribcage, the back of her right arm and let hand, and her face.
 This light is slightly higher than the second light, and set to wide to soften and lower the brightness, so as not to remove or blowout the shadows, but rather to open them up, so the camera can get that shadow detail.